Folk practices in Punjab: Shrines

-Various other saints are also venerated in Punjab such as Khawaja Khidr is a river spirit of wells and streams.
+Various other saints are also venerated in Punjab such as Khawaja Khidr is a river spirit of wells and water streams.
 He is mentioned in the Sikandar-nama as the saint who presides over the well of immortality, and is revered by many faiths.
 He is sometimes pictured as an old man dressed in green, and is believed to ride upon a fish.
 His principal shrine is on an island of the Indus River by Bhakkar in Punjab, Pakistan.
 Gugga Pir is a hero-deity from whom protection against snakebites is sought.
 He is one of an array of heroic, martial, and saintly figures of the region venerated for folk purposes.
 The fair known as Chhapar Mela is organised annually.

 Many villages in Punjab, India and Pakistan, have shrines of Sakhi Sarwar who is more popularly referred to as Lakha Data Pir.
 A shrine of Sakhi Sarwar is situated in district Dera Ghazi Khan in Punjab, of Pakistan, where an annual fair is held in March.
 A 9-day fair is organised every year in Mukandpur, Punjab, India.

 Other shrines are in honour of Seetla Mata who is worshiped for protection against childhood diseases with notable fair being held annually in Ludhiana district and is known as the Jarag mela; Gorakhnath who was an 11th to 12th century Nath yogi and connected to Shaivism; and Puran Bhagat who is a revered saint in the Punjab region and other areas of the subcontinent.
 People visit Puran's well located in Sialkot, especially childless women travel from places as far as Quetta and Karachi.

 In Punjab, the terms marhī or samādhi refers to a funerary monument.

+Punjabi occult

+In Punjab, there is a belief in benevolent and malevolent spirits.
+Those who died a violent death (known as bir) and martyrs (known as shahid) may become malevolent spirits known in Punjab as birs, bhuts, baitals, prets, nuris, and churels, who haunt others.
+Benevolent spirits are known as paris, which are equivalent to the concept of fairies.
+There is also a belief in witches, with one type being the daans, with their feet pointed backwards, possessing inverted faces, and only attacking men.